sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 Often, your app needs to be notified when a contract gets called and updated.
 It is essential to be able to listen to such events in real time that can alert your app whenever something relevant occurs on chain.
 For example, in your front-end, you can refresh the web page to show the user the latest state of a contract, upon event notifications.

-With the `sCrypt` service, you can easily subscribe to a contract's events by its contract ID, using ethier websockets or webhooks techniques depending on your requirements.
+With the `sCrypt` service, you can easily subscribe to a contract's events by its contract ID, using ethier websockets (client side) or webhooks (server side) per your requirements.

 #### Websockets

-Using websockets to listen contract events is such an easy job because we provide a dedicated API in our client SDK.
-Just using the `Scrypt.contractApi.subscribe` method.
-It takes two parameters:
+To use websockets to listen for contract events, just use the `Scrypt.contractApi.subscribe` dedicated API in our client SDK, which takes two parameters:

 1. `options: SubscribeOptions<T>`: it includes a contract class, a contract ID, and a optional list of method names monitored.